iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

 IOMesh automatically enables typology awareness to ensure correct pod scheduling.
 When a PVC is created in the first IOMesh cluster, the pod using it is scheduled to the worker node in the same cluster for I/O localization.

-## Multiple Cluster Operations
+## Operations & Management

-All procedures below are listed based on the example in [Multiple Cluster Deployment](https://docs.iomesh.com/advanced-functions/multiple-cluster-management.md).
+All procedures below are listed based on the example in [Multiple Cluster Deployment](../advanced-functions/multiple-cluster-management.md#deployment)

 ### Upgrade Multiple Clusters

-> **Note:**
+> _Note:_
 > When upgrading multiple IOMesh clusters, upgrade the management cluster first and then the other clusters.
 If not, the non-management cluster will be temporarily unavailable during the second upgrade, but all clusters will return to normal afterwards.

 **Procedure**

-1. [Upgrade the management cluster](iomesh-operations/cluster-operations.md), which is the first IOMesh cluster.
+1. [Upgrade the management cluster](../cluster-operations/upgrade-cluster.md), which is the first IOMesh cluster.

 2. After the first upgrade is complete, edit the second IOMesh cluster.